Your next free member CET event in the Yorkshire and Humber region will take place in Leeds on Wednesday 26 June from 6pm.

 Venue and travel details

 Please note car parking is off site at the Trinity car park located just across Trevelyan Square (LS1 4AG), charged at £9 daily.
 Delegates will need to validate their tickets at the hotel concierge.
+If delegates arrive after 5pm parking is £4 and you will not need to validate your ticket at the hotel reception.

 The nearest train station is Leeds City, which is 0.1 miles from the hotel.